monikasubramaniyam3103-blip/EXP-2/README.md

 5	Rheostat		Wire wouned	1
 6	Connecting wires	-	-	As required
 Fuse rating calculation for field and armature:
-No load test
-10 % of rated current (full load current)
-Load test
-125 % of rated current (full load current)
+No load test:10 % of rated current (full load current) Load test::125 % of rated current (full load current) Precautions
-Precautions
 1. Motor side field rheostat should be kept at minimum resistance position.
 2. Generator side field rheostat should be kept at maximum resistance position.